 I love getting to capture moments like this alongside my husband.
 After proposing in a beautiful snow scene, they shared some biblical scripture together and celebrated their new life chapter together.
 All my future brides, men looking to propose, couples, families, or for any occasion you want documented for future stories need to reach out to @clayton.made ..with the start of the year comes great deals with bookings for 2018 also, hint hint.
 But for real, you won’t regret it!
 I love sharing this lifestyle with him. #bookingnow

 1. Prioritize what is most important to you

 Before starting any of the planning process, we sat down and made a list of our top 5 priorities between the wedding and honeymoon.
-We each chose 1 that matters the most to us, to splurge on.
-This way we each had a say in something and we would not skimp on the budget for those desires either.
+We each chose 1 that mattered the most to us.
+This way we each had a say in something, and we would not skimp on the budget for those desires either.
 For me, it was the dress.
-I knew I would not go way overboard but I also wanted to know I was wearing the perfect dress for me (p.s.
-Maggie Sottero made me feel like a total queen).
+I knew I would not go way overboard but I also wanted to know I was wearing the perfect dress for me (p.s. my Maggie Sottero wedding gown made me feel like a total queen).

-2. Use your connections
+2. Use your connections to keep costs low

 3. Don’t hesitate!
 Pick your destination and just book the flights